vsheo/vsheo/README.md

 ## 🌱 What am I currently working on
 I am currently working in a team on a project using SvelteKit.
 Check out the repository [here](https://github.com/fdnd-agency/designingforrecognition/tree/dev).
+*The project is currently on the dev branch, the main branch is still empty*

 In my free time, I work on my [portfolio site](https://playful-pie-a8e068.netlify.app/) and my [blog site](https://vsheo.github.io/i-love-web/), where I also write articles.